bruhtus/pavement_distress_ssd/README.md

     |_ <im-N-name>.json
 |__ ...
 ```
-use labelme to do labeling stuff and then use [labelme2coco.py](github.com/Tony607/labelme2coco) to generate COCO data formatted JSON.
+Use labelme to do labeling stuff and then use [labelme2coco.py](github.com/Tony607/labelme2coco) to generate COCO data formatted JSON.

+## Test
+Please see [documentation.md](documentation.md) for more detailed usage of the testing implementation.

 ## Develop Guide